muratk5n/thirdwave/en/README.md

 ---

-Arab News: "Israel mainly to blame for [the Palestinian] conflict..
+Arab News: "UN: Israel mainly to blame for [the Palestinian] conflict..
 Israel's occupation and discrimination against Palestinians are the main causes of the endless cycles of violence, UN investigators said Tuesday, prompting angry Israeli protests"